 227 W. 29th St., Baltimore; 410-889-4444 or papermoondiner24.com

-Sure, Grass Fed cooks up some of the best burgers in town, but no meal is complete without an adult milkshake.
-Order the Bananas Foster Parent, blended with vanilla ice cream, banana and dark rum.
+Sure, these guys cook up some of the best burgers in town, but no meal is complete without a milkshake (or #FreakFrappe).
+Order the The King, blended with vanilla ice cream, peanut butter, banana and bacon.

 Michigan: Mercury Burger Bar